His Three Daughters

 His Three Daughters is a 2023 American drama film written and directed by Azazel Jacobs.
-The film stars Carrie Coon, Natasha Lyonne and Elizabeth Olsen as three estranged sisters who come back together to care for their ailing father.
+The film stars Carrie Coon, Natasha Lyonne, and Elizabeth Olsen as three estranged sisters who come back together to care for their ailing father.

 It premiered at the Toronto International Film Festival on September 9, 2023, and was released in select theaters in the United States on September 6, 2024, before its streaming debut by Netflix on September 20, 2024.
 It received positive reviews and was named one of the Top Ten Independent Films of 2024 by the National Board of Review.

+The film won the Independent Spirit Robert Altman Award, which was given to the cast and Jacobs.

 Plot

 As their father Vincent reaches the end of his battle with cancer and enters hospice care at home, his daughters Katie, Rachel and Christina reunite in his New York City apartment.
 Though only his stepdaughter, Rachel had lived with him throughout his illness.
 Katie and Rachel argue over Rachel's marijuana smoking in the apartment and Rachel's failure to have Vincent sign a Do Not Resuscitate order while he was still fully lucid.
 Although Rachel insists Vincent did not mind her smoking, Katie makes Rachel do it outside as a sign of respect to her family.
 Katie criticizes Rachel after discovering there is no food in the fridge except three bags of apples.

 Angel, a hospice worker, visits the home with nurse Mirabella and warns the sisters that their father could die very suddenly.
 Later, Katie struggles to write an obituary for Vincent, and Rachel obsesses over sports betting while refusing to go into the bedroom where Vincent is lying unconscious.

 Angel tells the sisters that Vincent has progressed rapidly and will die soon.
 A point of contention becomes that when Vincent dies, Rachel will become the leaseholder of their family's longtime rent-controlled apartment.
 Katie in particular feels that Rachel is just "waiting for him to die" so she can inherit the apartment.
 The sisters briefly think that Vincent is dying; during the incident, Rachel still does not enter the room.

 Rachel has her boyfriend Benjy over, who is frustrated with the way her sisters treat her, especially Katie, who despite living nearby in Brooklyn has rarely helped with Vincent.
 Though Rachel tells him not to, he confronts them, telling them off for treating Rachel poorly despite her being the only one taking care of their father for most of his decline, saying that when he eventually stopped eating anything but apples, Rachel was the one cutting them for him.
 He also reveals that he was friends with Vincent, and that although Katie had previously referred to him as "a stranger", he had met her the last time she visited, which he comments was "a few months" earlier.